Bismarck Gymnasium Karlsruhe

-The Gymnasium illustre was a school and publishing house in Durlach and is now the Bismarck Gymnasium Karlsruhe.
+Bismarck Gymnasium Karlsruhe is a school in Karlsruhe.

 History

-The Gymnasium illustre was founded in 1586 by Ernest Frederick, Margrave of Baden-Durlach.
+Bismarck Gymnasium Karlsruhe was founded as the Gymnasium Illustre 1586 by Ernest Frederick, Margrave of Baden-Durlach.
 It was located in the center of Durlach between the Stadtkirche Durlach and the Basler Tor.
 The margrave, who had a strict Lutheran upbringing, leaned towards Calvinism and employed Calvinist teachers at the grammar school.